-Militarily-vital outpost Kalingrad Oblast lets Russia alter an equation of NATO's power in its backyard.
-So it was notable Gazprom sent 2 LNG carriers, Energy Integrity, Velikiy Novgorod - as well as a big 3rd LNG vessel - that can also convert LNG to needed gas.
-Maybe not too surprising vessel Marshal Vasilevskiy launched 2019 went there Jan.
-2022; it's named for the Officer who'd led Soviet recapture of Kalingrad in WWII and it fits there well.
-But until just before then, it was being used instead to carry LNG from Russia Far North, to Asia.
-And Integrity travelled twice a distance in getting from Cameroon to Kalingrad, as was possible to instead reach other destinations.
-About half that Cameroonian gas had been sent to China instead in a past two years (and only 2 of 58 shipments went towards Europe, both to Turkey) so it was all unusual.
-Having moved these 3 LNG ships to Kalingrad just before invasion, meant if a conflict goes beyond Ukraine unintentionally or otherwise, then Russia could (if sought) keep strategic Kalingrad Oblast outpost about 4x the size of Manhattan, militarily significant, well energized with its ample gas supply for several weeks.
+A militarily-vital, Kalingrad Oblast outpost lets Russia alter NATO power in its own backyard.
+So, it was notable when Gazprom sent 2 LNG carriers, Energy Integrity & Velikiy Novgorod - and a big 3rd vessel converting LNG to gas.
+That Marshal Vasilevskiy built 2019 was named for an Officer who'd led Soviet recapture of Kalingrad in WWII; in Jan.
+2022 it fit well there.
+But before then it was being used instead to carry LNG from Russia's Far North, to Asia.
+Integrity then had to travel 2x that distance to go from Cameroon to Kalingrad, instead of more typical destinations.
+Much Cameroonian gas had been sent to China in the last years (only 2 of 58 shipments went to Europe region, both of those to Turkey) so it was all quite unusual.
+Having moved its 3 LNG ships to Kalingrad, before a potential invasion, meant if conflict goes beyond Ukraine, intentionally or not, Russia maybe could keep a strategic Kalingrad outpost 4x the size of Manhattan, militarily significant, energized with gas supply for weeks.